Parse CSV files in Node.js

 const app = express();

-const CSVBOX_SECRET = 'your_csvbox_webhook_secret'; // Get this from CSVBox dashboard
+const CSVBOX_SECRET = 'your_csvbox_webhook_secret'; // from CSVBox dashboard

 // Middleware: Verify webhook signature